NetSweet/netsuite/README.md

 gem 'netsuite'
 ```

+If you'd like more accurate time conversion support, include the `tzinfo` gem.

 This gem is built for ruby 1.9.x+, checkout the [1-8-stable](https://github.com/NetSweet/netsuite/tree/1-8-stable) branch for ruby 1.8.x support.

 ## Configuration